ChawinTan/Notes/Networking/README.md

 3) if computer A is ready to close a connection, it responds back with an FIN flag
 4) computer B responds back with an ACK flag to close

+## TCP sockets

+1) LISTEN
+2) SYN_SENT
+3) SYN-RECEIVED
+4) FIN_WAIT
+5) CLOSE_WAIT
+6) CLOSED

+## UDP (connectionless protocol)

+Used to send data that is not crucial to have all data to be received.
+Does not establish a connection through the various handshakes.
+Does not incur the overhead of redundant data to ensure connection is established through the various handshake models.

+## Firewall

+A device that blocks traffics that meets certain criteria.
+Block and allow traffic to certain ports on network level.